-During the COVID outbreak, we have moved all of our clients to telehealth for both occupational therapy and speech therapy.
-We are open for new evaluations as well as for ongoing services.
-Our team is creative and adaptable and wants to support your child's growth and your family and the unique challenges that quarantine has for all of us.
+During the COVID outbreak, we moved all of our clients to telehealth for both occupational therapy and speech therapy with ease.
+We are able to provide teletherapy for new evaluations as well as for ongoing services.
+Our team is creative and adaptable and wants to support your child's growth and your family and have found success in this online method.

 What is telehealth?

 Telehealth is a well established model of providing remote health care services via video!
 Our HIPAA compliant platform allows clients to meet with you and/or your child easily from your phone, tablet or computer!